streathamchess/streathamchess.github.io/anniversary.md

 Martin Smith will be  talking at St. Leonard’s Church Tuesday 2 November 7.30pm

-Come along to the Streatham Society to hear your editor reveal something of the club’s back story, timed to coincide with the publication of Movers and Takers – a 150 year saga of chess in Streatham and Brixton
+Come along to the Streatham Society to hear Martin reveal something of the club’s back story, timed to coincide with the publication of Movers and Takers – a 150 year saga of chess in Streatham and Brixton

 <br>